Exhibition

 Welcome remarks: Iris Mailer-Schrey, Cultural Affairs Officer and City Councilor for the City of Schwaz

-Sonja Fabian, Archives and Museum Department, Alpine Club Museum in Innsbruck
+Sonja Fabian, Department of Culture and Public Relations, Austrian Alpine Club Museum in Innsbruck

 On the exhibition: Karin Pernegger, Director and Curator of Kunstraum Schwaz